charlesmartinreed/album-api-project/README.md

 - `/api/albums` - returns the full album object, including artist, track list, genre, etc.
 - `/api/albums/?limit={limit_value}` - returns the requested number of albums from a pool of album objects, randomized.
+- `/api/albums/trending` - returns albums that are trending, as well as where they are trending (local, region, global).
-- `/api/album/:albumId` - uses the passed albumID to find and return a specific album from the database.
+- `/api/album/:albumId` - returns a specific album from the database, using the URL param for albumID.